Patriot Sejdiu: Return from loan

+Loan to NAC Breda

+On 10 August 2023, Sejdiu moved on a new loan to NAC Breda in the Netherlands, with an option to buy.

+Loan to Roda

+On 9 July 2024, Sejdiu returned to the Netherlands and joined Roda JC on a season-long loan.
+He made his debut for the club on 12 August, coming on for Arjen van der Heide in the 59th minute of the season's opening fixture against Jong AZ.
+He missed a penalty shortly after, and the team suffered a heavy 6–1 defeat.
+He left the club upon the expiry of his loan at the end of the season.

+Loan to Östers

+On 23 June 2025, Sejdiu joined Östers IF on a loan-deal for the rest of 2025-season.

 International career

 In January 2020, Sejdiu becomes part of Sweden U20 with which he made his debut in a unofficial friendly match against Anorthosis Famagusta U21 after being named in the starting line-up and scored his side's sixth goal during a 7–0 away deep win.

 On 29 August 2020, Sejdiu received a call-up from Kosovo U21 for the 2021 UEFA European Under-21 Championship qualification match against England U21.
 His debut with Kosovo U21 came on 25 March 2022 in a 2023 UEFA European Under-21 Championship qualification match against Slovenia U21 after being named in the starting line-up.